pbrinkmeier/kit-lecture-notes/betriebssysteme/04-process-api.md

 #### Stack

 The **stack pointer** (SP) holds the address of the top of the stack while the stack grows _downwards_.
-The SP points to the last allocated word (&ldquo;pre-decremented stack pointer&rdquo;).
+The SP points to the last allocated word (&ldquo;pre&ndash;decremented stack pointer&rdquo;).

 - **push**: makes room for values on the stack by decrementing the SP and the inserting new element
 - **pop**: cleans up values from the stack by incrementing the SP (removed data is not overwritten)